Misiu/seeed-wiki-documents/docs/Sensor/ePaper/XIAO_ePaper_Display_Board_EN04/EN04_OEPL_Setup.md

 ### Firmware Installation Issues

-**Problem**: PC doesnt see a new USB Drive after conencting the EN04 board
+**Problem**: PC doesn't detect a new USB drive after connecting the EN04 board
 - **Solution**:
   - Try a different USB cable (data cable, not power-only)
   - Press the reset button twice after connecting the board

-### COnfiguraion Issues
+### Configuration Issues

 **Problem**: The EN04 board isn't discovered
 - **Solution**:
-  - Verify the led on the board blinks - you have powered the device
+  - Verify the LED on the board blinks - this confirms the device is powered
   - Try rebooting the board
-  - Verify the firmware installation or copy the file once again
+  - Verify the firmware installation or copy the file again

 **Problem**: Display shows nothing after firmware installation
 - **Solution**: